tihilv/Omtt/docs/readme.md

 generator.WithQr();
 ```

 If `html` fragment is used, the operation wraps the resulting image to an embedded `img`.
-Otherwise it provides a base64 representation of the image.
+Otherwise, it provides a base64 representation of the image.

 ## Expressions
 Every attribute of Omtt operation is an expression.
 An expression might be: